CodeFreezeAI/xcf/README.md

 ### For Human Commands

+xcf now supports simplified, user-friendly snippet commands:

-To get an entire file:
+To get an entire file, just use the filename:
 ```
-snippet /full/path/to/file.swift
+snippet filename.swift
 ```

+No need for full paths or additional parameters - xcf will intelligently find and display the complete file contents.

-For specific line ranges:
+For specific line ranges (still available but typically not needed):
 ```
 snippet /full/path/to/file.swift 10 20
 ```